Hamdym12/Food_Catalogue/README.md

-# meal_app
+# Meal_App

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Meal app is simple food category application.

 A few resources to get you started if this is your first Flutter project: